cos316/cos316-web/assignments.md

 layout: default
 ---

-Programming assignments will be published, submitted and testing using [GitHub](https://github.com).
+Programming assignments will be published, submitted and tested using [GitHub](https://github.com).
 You will need to create a GitHub account using your Princeton email address.

 All problem sets (PSETS) must be done **individually**.

 All programming assignments must be done in groups of two partners.

-There is a (final project)[/final], which is due on Dean\'s Date: December 8, 2020 at 5:00pm Princeton Time.
+There is a [final project](/final), due on Dean\'s Date.

 **Regrades:** If you feel we have made a mistake while grading your work, email your preceptor with a short note describing the potential